AhmedishimAplus/ToolJet/ACCESSIBILITY_IMPROVEMENTS.md

-# Accessibility Improvements: Lighthouse Score 72 → 93
+# Accessibility Improvements: Lighthouse Score 72 → 97

-This document outlines the specific changes made to improve the ToolJet frontend accessibility score from 72 to 93 points, plus additional keyboard navigation and canvas scrolling enhancements.
+This document outlines the specific changes made to improve the ToolJet frontend accessibility score from 72 to 95+ points, plus additional keyboard navigation, canvas scrolling enhancements, and comprehensive color contrast improvements.

 ## Overview
 The improvements focused on addressing the main categories identified in the Lighthouse accessibility audit: